American Osteopathic Board of Neurology and Psychiatry: Organization

 There are eight elected members of the AOBNP.
 Each member is an AOA board-certified physician, certified through the AOBNP.
-Membership includes a representatives from each area of neurology (4) and psychiatry (4), as well as representation from the subspecialties of the board and a representative from each of the time divisions of the United States whenever possible.
+Membership includes a representative from each area of neurology (4) and psychiatry (4), as well as representation from the board's subspecialties and from each of the United States' time zones whenever possible.

 Board certification

-Initial certification is available to osteopathic and other neurologists and psychiatrists who have successfully completed an ACGME-accredited residency in neurology or psychiatry and successful completion of the written exam.
+Initial certification is available to osteopathic and other neurologists and psychiatrists who have completed an ACGME-accredited residency in neurology or psychiatry and have completed the written exam.

-Board certified neurologists and psychiatrists (diplomates of the AOBNP) must participate in Osteopathic Continuous Certification on an ongoing basis to avoid expiration of their board certified status.
+Board-certified neurologists and psychiatrists (diplomates of the AOBNP) must participate in Osteopathic Continuous Certification on an ongoing basis to avoid expiration of their board-certified status.

 Effective June 1, 2019, all AOA specialty certifying boards implemented an updated continuous certification process for osteopathic physicians, called “(OCC)”, and are required to publish the requirements for OCC in their basic documents.
 The following components comprise the updated OCC process: